s1n7ax/notes/Youtube/2023 Arch Linux Installation.md

+# What is Arch Linux

+A Linux distribution that is,
+1. Highly customizable
+2. Lightweight
+3. DIY
+4. Rolling release

+---

 # Why Arch Linux

 1. Because you can flex on internet
+2. Privilege to say "BTW I use Arch"
-2. To learn how Linux distributions work
+3. To learn how Linux distributions work
-3. Latest and the greatest software
+4. Latest and the greatest software
+5. AUR

+---

 # UEFI vs BIOS